grpc/proposal/L73-java-binderchannel.md

-Despite this, the use of [bound services] is necessary for the Android platform to be aware of inter-process dependencies, and there's occasionally a need to pass platform-define parcelable objects (e.g. `PendingIntent`), some of which can't simply be serialized into a byte stream.
+Despite this, the use of [bound services] is necessary for the Android platform to be aware of inter-process dependencies, and there's occasionally a need to pass platform-defined parcelable objects (e.g. `PendingIntent`), some of which can't simply be serialized into a byte stream.

 ## Proposal

-We propose the creation of client and server transport that supports communication via [Binder] transactions with an Android [bound service], with corresponding channel and server builders.
+We propose the creation of client and server transports that support communication via [Binder] transactions with an Android [bound service], and corresponding channel and server builders.
 This transport will support the inclusion of Android Parcelable objects in Metadata, to allow Parcelables when necessary, while discouraging Parcelables as a general message format.

-In addition we propose the creation of an "on-device" gRPC server concept, which is simultaneously a "binder" server and an in-process server, with a NameResolver able to choose between the most efficient transport mechanism.
+In addition we propose the creation of an "on-device" gRPC server concept, which is simultaneously a "binder" server and an in-process server, with a NameResolver to choose the most efficient transport mechanism for a given client context.

-We're unable to support channel creation via [ManagedChannelBuilder] since a [bound service] connection requires an Android [Context] object to bind _from_.
+In both cases, we're unable to support channel creation via [ManagedChannelBuilder] since a [bound service] connection requires an Android [Context] object to bind _from_.

 ### A note on lifecycle

-To help prevent accidental memory leaks, we allow Channels to be attached to the lifecycle of an Android component via the [androidx.lifecycle] package.
+To help prevent accidental memory leaks, we allow Channels to be attached to the lifecycle of an Android component via a [Lifecycle] instance.
 When the component is destroyed, the bound Channel will be shutdown, preventing remote processes from being anchored for longer than necessary.